orbitdb/field-manual/05_Customizing_OrbitDB/00_Introduction.md

 a couple of built-in OrbitDB databases and write code to modify it.

-We shall try to build on this t0utorial to show you, how you can customize the built-in OrbitDB stores and indices or how you can define your own.
+We shall try to build on this tutorial to show you, how you can customize the built-in OrbitDB stores and indices or how you can define your own.